mui/material-ui/docs/src/pages/customization/components/components.md

 <p class="description">You can easily customize the appearance of a Material-UI component.</p>

-As components can be used in different contexts, the are several approaches to this.
+As components can be used in different contexts, there are several approaches to this.
 Going from the narrowest use-case to the broadest, these are:

 1. [Specific variation for a one-time situation](#1-specific-variation-for-a-one-time-situation)
 1. [Dynamic variation for a one-time situation](#2-dynamic-variation-for-a-one-time-situation)